pau1tuck/pau1tuck/README.md

 I do the majority of my frontend design work using the Adobe Creative Cloud suite.

-🛠️ TOOLING: Git, Docker, Jira; Jest, React Testing Library; WebPack, Babel, esBuild, Emscripten; ESLint; Vim, Visual Studio Code
+🛠️ TOOLING: Git, Docker, Jira; Cypress, Jest, React Testing Library; WebPack, Babel, esBuild, Emscripten; Biome/Rome, ESLint, Prettier; Vim, Visual Studio Code

 <!--
 **pau1tuck/pau1tuck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.